 1. In your assignment, your instructor may have included an Open Response question.

 - The maximum length of your answer is 1,000 text characters.
-(This would typically mean about 200 words.)
+(This would typically be about 200 words.)

-- Your character count is displayed in the lower right-hand corner of the text entry area.
+- Your character count is displayed in the lower-right corner of the text entry area.

 - You can use the toolbar above the text area to select text formatting if you need it: bold, italic, subscript, superscript, and special characters.